Hymns

 • Tonal Shifts: Hymns evolved from simple melodies to more complex harmonies, reflecting changing musical tastes.

-• Influence on Classical Music: Some hymn melodies found their way into classical compositions (e.g., Holst’s “Jupiter”).
+• Influence on Classical Music: Some hymn melodies have found their way into classical compositions (e.g., Holst’s “Jupiter”).

 “Amazing Grace”: